Skip to main content

 Communication

 Communication is an essential managerial skill for any industry, including health care.
 A specialized management degree program gives students experience in written and oral communication as it applies to the business side of health care.
-Learning how to write and speak professionally with an emphasis on intercultural language prepares students to work in the diverse health care landscape.
+Learning how to write and speak professionally with an emphasis on intercultural language prepares students to work in the health care landscape.

 Operations

 What is a health care management degree’s approach to teaching students about organizational operations?
-Courses like App State’s Quality Management and Process Improvement in Health Care, Health Care Economics, and Human Resource Management in Health Service Organizations give students the tools and techniques required to develop, monitor and improve their clinical and administrative functions, from the basics of supply and demand to personnel management.
+Courses like App State’s Quality Management and Process Improvement in Health Care, Health Care Economics and Human Resource Management in Health Service Organizations give students the tools and techniques required to develop, monitor and improve their clinical and administrative functions, from the basics of supply and demand to personnel management.

 Policy and Program Establishment